|Houston Retro Radio||

 While on the pier, I shot a picture of the storm clearing over the water.
 See the photo with clouds over water in center column.

 I also took pictures of some surfer girl types.
 (Unfortunately, the girl photos have not survived.)
 These were the first of hundreds of pictures I would eventually take in Galveston.

 I took down the top of the '59 Impala.
 I stood there drinking some Constant Comment iced tea, returning to my recording of KFMK.

 After that, I went to Saint Mary's Hospital.
 I had a delivery to make there for the family business.
 That was the real reason for the trip.

 I headed home.
 When I got back, I listened to the playback of the reel to reel tape.
 Somehow that Elvin Bishop song had an effect on me.
 It was something about "Drunk again."
 I had never actually been drunk, but the song made me realize that I was tired.
 I went back to sleep for a while.

 A few days later, I made a similar trip to Galveston, again parking by The Flagship.
 That time I took a friend along.
-(The second sunrise picture on the right was probably taken during the second trip.)
+(The second sunrise picture in the center column was probably taken during the second trip.)

 At St. Mary's, we found that we couldn't open the trunk of the car to get the package out for delivery.
 A hospital maintenance man came to our assistance.

 This trip followed several days of turmoil at the 1968 Democratic convention in Chicago.
 After he rescued our package, the maintenance man looked at us and asked with a straight face, "Are you some of them there Yippies?"